 Kirsty Corrigan is an Honorary Research Fellow at the University of Kent, having also taught Latin there for several years as Associate Lecturer.
 With research interests especially in the areas of Latin literature, classical mythology, and women in the ancient world, she obtained a PhD in Classical & Archaeological Studies from Kent in 2010; her thesis, which explored the portrayal of Medea in Latin literature, has been published as Virgo to Virago: Medea in the Silver Age.
 She contributed two annotated monologues written for Medea by Ovid and Valerius Flaccus.
 Since her completion of a well-received biography of Marcus Junius Brutus entitled Brutus: Caesar's Assassin, she submitted a commentary to Companion on Martial's poem about Porcia, the wife of Brutus.

 Liz Gloyn is Senior Lecturer in Classics at Royal Holloway, University of London; she previously held teaching posts at the University of Birmingham and Rutgers, the State University of New Jersey.
 Her monograph The Ethics of the Family in Seneca was published in 2017 by Cambridge University Press.
 She is currently writing a book exploring the reception of the classical monster in popular culture.
 Among other items, she has contributed to this website text-commentaries on Tacitus' Pompeia Paulina and Ovid's Ars Amatoria.
-She has published on Seneca's De Consolatione ad Polybium, Petronius' Satyricon, and the two Clash of the Titans films, as well as pedagogical matters.
+She has published on Seneca's De Consolatione ad Polybium, Petronius' Satyricon, classical monsters in popular culture, and the two Clash of the Titans films, as well as various pedagogical matters.
 She is the Administrator and a founding member of the Women's Classical Committee UK.
 Reflections on her work can be found on her blog.

 Anne Leen is Professor